 Some people take TMG to protect against fatty liver and to support overall liver health.
 These uses are backed by a large volume of animal research reporting protection against both alcoholic and nonalcoholic fatty liver, in addition to several human studies.
 However, more clinical research is needed to fully explore TMG’s liver benefits.

-In addition, many TMG supplements are advertised as a way to “cleanse” the liver, but these terms are simply marketing buzzwords without any medical backing.
-While it is true that TMG and certain other compounds can help detoxify the liver, this term applies strictly to situations where people ingest toxic or poisonous substances, such as death cap mushrooms.
+In addition, many TMG supplements are advertised as a way to “cleanse” or “detox” the liver, but these terms are simply marketing buzzwords without any medical backing.

 Read more: The detox myth